rjspencer/docs/theming.md

 ### Options

-accountcontent
+accountContent
-: whether or not to show photos created by admins of the account *Note: see `fancontent`*
+: whether or not to show photos created by admins of the account *Note: see `includeFancContent`*

     defaults to true

-accountid
+accountId
 : a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account, see variable `{ChildAccountIDs}`

     defaults to just the ID of the current account

-albumid
+albumId
 : an album id of which to limit the returned photos to

     defaults to none